 Each passing year, the laws, bylaws, and tax structures surrounding estates and trusts become more complicated.
 The complexities and seriousness of making trust and estate tax plans make it difficult for individuals and families to plan their future and all the “what-ifs” that may pop up along the way.

 By working with a chartered professional accountant experienced in the field of trust and estate tax planning, Calgary families gain the resources and information they need to make informed decisions.
+Reach out to Masone and Company for further details.
+We also offer corporate tax services to help you retain your hard-earned money.
 With a sound trust and estate tax plan in place, you will be able to live with a clear mind, knowing your family and interests will be cared for long after you’ve passed on the baton.
 Together, we can formulate an estate and trust plan that takes into account your spouse, children, grandchildren, and others who you would like to share part of your legacy with.

 If you’re new to the concepts that go into trust and estate tax planning, our Calgary accountants have defined some common terms you may encounter along the way.